Is there an issue? Send a MessageReason:

 * StrictlyFormula: Much of the criticism from some of for their teen movies like (like ''Passport to Paris'', ''Winning London'', ''Our Lips Are Sealed'', ''Holiday in the Sun'', and ''When in Rome'' Rome'') is the plot.
 Twin teenagers plot: teenaged twin sisters go to a some foreign country (e.g. (i.e., France, England, Italy, Australia).
 They Australia) and spend most of the entire movie shopping and exploring the country while hooking up with two cute boys, complete a pair of hot guys (complete with kissing, and solving kissing), while also helping to solve a mystery or stopping and/or stop a robbery as a subplot.
 Luckily, other the sub-plot.

-** While "hooking up with hot guys" was always there, some of their movieslike (like ''Film/NewYorkMinute'', ''The Challenge'', and ''Switching Goals'' Goals'') did have more original plots (although the plots.
+movies like (like ''Film/NewYorkMinute'', ''The Challenge'', and ''Switching Goals'' Goals'') did have more original plots (although the plots.

-** The "hooking up withtwo cute boys" part hot guys" is always there and it's lampshaded at the end of ''The Challenge'').Challenge'', which was the last DTV-movie that the Olsen Twins did--in a short scene at the end of the movie, boyfriends from the twins' past films show up and begin arguing over who they loved more.
+"hooking up with two cute boys" part hot guys" is always there and it's lampshaded at the end of ''The Challenge'').Challenge'', which was the last DTV-movie that the Olsen Twins did--in a short scene at the end of the movie, boyfriends from the twins' past films show up and begin arguing over who they loved more.
 This leads the girls to exit with a really sweet line, "Boys may come and go, but we'll always have each other--and that's ''not'' just in the movies."

 * WitnessProtection: ''Our Lips Are Sealed'' (the one where they go to Australia).